mdelorme2/BPPLIB/README.md

 The BPPLIB is a collection of codes, benchmarks, and links for the one-dimensional Bin Packing and Cutting Stock problem.

 If you need to refer to material taken from this library, please cite M. Delorme, M. Iori, and S. Martello.
-[BPPLIB: A library for bin packing and cutting stock problems](https://link.springer.com/article/10.1007/s11590-017-1192-z).
-Optimization Letters, 12(2):235-250, 2018.
+[BPPLIB: A library for bin packing and cutting stock problems](https://link.springer.com/article/10.1007/s11590-017-1192-z). *Optimization Letters*, 12(2):235-250, 2018.

 ## Problem description